 But if you’re hooked on sushi, we thankfully today live in a world where quality and delicious sushi can be found in many cities and regions, worldwide.

-Whether you’re seeking authentic, western-style, or willing to try new and exciting fusions, these nine destinations are perfect for a foodie-themed break or vacation.
+Whether you’re seeking authentic, western-style, or willing to try new and exciting fusions, these nine destinations are perfect for a foodie-themed break or vacation, with this classic, sumptuous seafood dish the star of the show.

 If your next getaway takes you to one of these wonderful cities, be sure to enjoy the culture, the nature, the nightlife, but above all: the sushi!